-1.2 Console.
-Google will provide the Services to Customer.
-As part of receiving the Services, Customer will have access to the Admin Console, through which Customer may administer the Services.
+1.2 Admin Console.
+Customer will have access to the Admin Console, through which Customer may manage its use of the Services.

-c.
-To the Data Processing and Security Terms.
-Google may only change the Data Processing and Security Terms where such change is required to comply with applicable law, applicable regulation, court order, or guidance issued by a governmental regulator or agency, where such change is expressly permitted by the Data Processing and Security Terms, or where such change:
+(c) To the Data Processing and Security Terms.
+Google may only change the Data Processing and Security Terms where such change is required to comply with applicable law, applicable regulation, court order, or guidance issued by a governmental regulator or agency, where such change is expressly permitted by the Data Processing and Security Terms, or where such change

 (i) is commercially reasonable;